klbowman/COVID-Cases-Dataset/README.md

 ## Load
 We created a local SQL database called "Project 2."
 Within this database, we created three tables and imported our cleaned dataframes from Pandas, assinging the FIPS_Code as the primary key in each table.

+We chose this topic because it was something that we felt was topical, and general enough that we might be able to build on in the future with additional datasets.
+Additionally, we feel that if we were to dog a bit more into the data, we could extrapolate some trends from our final dataset.